lupinglade/siriproxy-haikuhelper/README.md

 The last one reloads the object names from the HaikuHelper API, which is useful if you've renamed some objects or added new ones.

+### Examples:

+* Disarm all areas
+* Arm the garage in away mode
+* Bypass the front door
+* Skip the song in the great room
+* Mute the audio in the basement
+* Change the great room source to the radio
+* Change the basement heat setpoint to 21 degrees
+* Turn off the chandelier in the living room
+* Turn off the fireplace pot lights
+* Turn all lights off
+* What is the sunset time?

-Note: this plugin will match the best available description for an object, ie. it will first try to use a "description" as set in HaikuHelper (via Window -> Object Editor), if not available it will try to use the name set on the controller.
+Note: this plugin will match by best available description for an object, ie. it will first try to match a "description" as set in HaikuHelper (via Window -> Object Editor), if not available it will try to match the name set on the controller.
+Hence, you can tweak the names of objects in HaikuHelper's Object Editor to make it easier to control your system via Siri.

 Note 2: the vocabulary will be expanding and changing as the project matures.